gayu600/Day1-Superstore-Sales-Analysis/README.md

 This project is part of my **31 Days Data Analytics & Data Science Challenge**.

-In this project, I performed Exploratory Data Analysis (EDA) on a retail Superstore dataset using Python to analyze customer behavior, sales performance, profit trends, and business KPIs.
+In this project, I performed Exploratory Data Analysis (EDA) on a retail Superstore dataset using Python to analyze sales performance, profit trends, customer behavior, business KPIs, and customer segmentation.

-The project focuses on understanding business performance through data analysis and generating actionable business insights.
+The main objective of this project is to understand business performance and generate actionable insights using data analysis.

 ---

-# Tools & Technologies Used
+## Tools & Technologies Used

-* Python
+- Python
-* Pandas
+- Pandas
-* NumPy
+- NumPy
-* Matplotlib
+- Matplotlib
-* Seaborn
+- Seaborn
-* Jupyter Notebook
+- Jupyter Notebook
-* Git & GitHub
+- Git & GitHub

 ---

-# Project Workflow
+## Project Workflow

 1. Data Loading
 2. Data Understanding